Brothers and Sisters,

 Sheriff Peyton C. Grinnell would like to invite all retired Law Enforcement Officers to a Weapons Qualification.
-Sheriff Grinnell's intention of the day is to meet the requirements of H.R.
-218 for all retired officers/deputies who reside locally.
-Anyone who lives outside Lake County may register after May 19th, 2017.
+Sheriff Grinnell's intention of the day is to meet the requirements of LEOSA for all retired officers/deputies who reside locally.
 Attendees who live outside of Lake County will have a $35.00 facility usage fee.
-This fee can be paid with either cash, check or money order made payable to Lake Technical College.
-Payments must be received by Wednesday, May 31, 2017 and can be mailed to the Institute of Public Safety, 1565 Lane Park Cutoff Rd, Tavares, FL 32778, Attn: Tabitha Gonzalez.
+This fee can be paid with either cash, check, or money order made payable to Lake Technical College.

 Where: Lake Tech Institute of Public Safety Range, 13000 Frankies Road Tavares, FL 32778.

 Qualifications will begin at 8:00am and will run until all participants have completed the course.
 Please ensure you are at the range and ready to begin at 8:00am.
-Adults are welcome, so you may bring your spouse.
-Please no children due to the nature of the training.
+The last line will be at 12:30pm.
+Adults are welcome, but please, no children due to the nature of the training.
 For those who are going to be qualifying please dress accordingly; long pants and closed toe shoes.
 No shorts or flip flops.
 Please bring appropriate eye and ear protection.
 For safety purposes please ensure that your weapon is unloaded and encased prior to your arrival at the range.